khiner/flowgrid_old/README.md

 ### Internal processors

-FlowGrid is currently lacking in the internal processor department, as the effort has been (and will continue to be for awhile!) on more fundamental aspects of application behavior.
+FlowGrid is currently lacking in the internal processor department, as the effort has been on more fundamental aspects of application behavior.
 This list will be updated as new processors become available.

 * Mixer Channel